Capocaccia/carterCapo/_posts/cypressMsw.md

 ---
 title: "Easy mocking of API Requests in Cypress with Mock Service Worker."
 excerpt: "Mock Service Worker is a single tool we can use to mock API requests in unit tests, end-to-end tests, and our application.
-In this example, Cypress starts the service worker on its own."
+In this example, Cypress starts the worker on its own."
 coverImage: "/assets/blog/cypressMsw/cypressMsw.jpeg"
 date: "2021-11-18T05:35:07.322Z"
 author: